fairlearn/fairlearn/docs/user_guide/mitigation.rst

 configuration of :class:`RejectOptionClassifier`.
 The critical region itself remains the same, whilst the thing that changes is the label each instance inside it receives; the :code:`group_to_upselect` receives the label 0, while the :code:`group_to_downselect` receives 1.
+Outside of the critical region, the labels do not change.

 .. doctest:: mitigation
     :options:  +NORMALIZE_WHITESPACE